renwill/tdd/README.md

 - Follow the folder structure.
 Keep ./test in sync with ./src.

-- During testing, nodemon will automatically test codes (npm test) or restart application (npm start) once there is any code change.
+- During testing, nodemon will automatically test codes (npm test) or restart application (npm auto) once there is any code change.
 Or you could utilize WebStorm to run other configurations for you, e.g. mocha test one single file.

 ### B. Express